5 Things - A tool for Anxiety

 Name the first thing you focus on and say its name out loud.
 Maybe this is ‘chair’, notice the texture of the chair, the colour, what’s it made of?
 How big is it?
 Next might be ‘plant’, what colour is the plant? are its leaves shiny? does it have flowers?
 Is it moving in a breeze or still?

 Name 5 things you can Hear

 Focus on the first sound you notice.
 This may be a relaxing sound or this might be a not so relaxing sound but just notice it.
 For example, I can hear the hum of traffic in the distance, it sounds a bit like the sea and is quite calming and constant.
-The next sound I can hear is a drill outside, it might not be as calming but I’m just focussing on how it sounds, it’s quite rhythmic.
-Don’t think oh the drill is annoying, or I know who’s drilling, just notice it and accept it’s there in this moment.
+The next sound I can hear is a drill outside, it might not be as calming but I’m just focussing on how it sounds, it’s quite rhythmic. just notice it and accept it’s there in this moment.